paul-hammant/tbd/content/vcs-choices/index.md

 Subversion has been in development for 16 years, and was a sorely needed open-source replacement for CVS.
 It chases some of the features of Perforce.
 Nobody has pushed Subversion to the Perforce usage levels, but that is claimed as a possibility.

-Note also the Subversion team themselves, don't do trunk based development, despite Subversion have default root directories of 'trunk', 'tags' and 'branches' for newly-created repositories.
+Note also the Subversion team themselves, do not do trunk based development, despite Subversion have default root directories of 'trunk', 'tags' and 'branches' for newly-created repositories.

 ### No Code Review